BluejayFinance/docs/faq/testnet-user-guides/buying-and-selling-blu.md

 1. [Buying Bonds](buying-bonds.md)
 2. [Redeeming Bonds](redeeming-bonds.md)

-Once some BLU is secured in you Rinkeby Wallet, we can proceed with importing DAI and BLU on Uniswap.
+Once some BLU is secured in you Goerli Wallet, we can proceed with importing DAI and BLU on Uniswap.

 ## Buying BLU&#x20;